-Higher deceleration demand values are permissible for very short durations, e.g. as haptic warning to stimulate the driver's attention, or in case of a severe system failure.
+Higher deceleration demand values are permissible for very short durations, e.g. as haptic warning to stimulate the driver's attention, or in case of a severe ALKS or severe vehicle system-failure.

 Additionally, the hazard warning lights shall be activated not later than [4] seconds after with the start of the minimum risk manoeuvre or once the vehicle comes to standstill whichever is earlier.